 When Emily in Paris premiered on Netflix in 2020, audiences excitedly tapped into plucky protagonist Emily Cooper’s (Lily Collins) quarter-life crisis as she traipsed across the City of Lights in search of love and adventure.
 However, not everyone was feeling the show’s depiction of Paris because it was totally devoid of one very specific, one very important thing: Black women.
 If you let the Netflix series and French media in general tell it, there just aren’t any Black women in Paris.
 Fortunately, we know that that’s simply untrue, and Bravo wants in on the discourse.
 Perhaps sensing some of the backlash towards Emily in Paris’ very white exploration of the city, Bravo made sure not to make the same mistake with its new reality show Real Girlfriends in Paris, which includes the unique perspective of two Black women.

 Real Girlfriends in Paris follows a group of young American women as they attempt to adjust to the unique culture and norms of Paris.
-Living abroad isn’t easy, even for those in the cast who have been traveling to and from France for years, but having a community away from home makes the assimilation process that much easier.
-From the best places to shop to the best neighborhoods to meet men to the right kind of cheese to pair with wine, the women learn the ins and outs of their new city under the patient mentorship of longtime Paris resident Anya Firestone (think Emily in five years).
+Living abroad isn’t easy, even for those in the cast who have been travelling to and from France for years, but having a community away from home makes the assimilation process that much easier.
+From the best places to shop to the best neighbourhoods to meet men to the right kind of cheese to pair with wine, the women learn the ins and outs of their new city under the patient mentorship of longtime Paris resident Anya Firestone (think Emily in five years).
 For Adja Toure, a southerner who’s called Paris home for the past two years, the transition to her new city hasn’t been perfect, but it’s been totally worth it.
 With roots in Senegal and family scattered all over France, it was only a matter of time before she packed her bags for Paris, and the pandemic ended up being the perfect catalyst for the next step.

-“I ended up getting to France at a time where I was mentally and emotionally ready, COVID was subsiding, and the borders were open,” Toure told Unbothered in a Zoom interview.
+“I ended up getting to France at a time where I was mentally and emotionally ready, COVID was subsiding, and the borders were open,” Toure told Refinery29 Unbothered in a Zoom interview.
 “I just took my time with it because I didn't want to rush into something and have a horrible experience where I was essentially experiencing the same lockdown as I was already doing in New York City.”

 Her co-star Kacey Margo had a similar trajectory.
 Growing up, Margo studied French culture intensively, to the surprise of her friends and family — “Why was I in the middle of southern California studying French instead of Spanish?”
 She recalls over Zoom with laughter — and was finally able to move to Paris as a government-sponsored educator teaching English in schools.
 But teaching is just her day job; Margo also babysits, tutors, and does pretty much anything else that comes her way.

 The beauty of Paris, the reality stars tell me, is being able to have a fresh start and to finally do things their way, on their own terms.
 There’s a real freedom (and privilege) in getting a fresh slate, and that sense of liberty is compounded by the feeling of being surrounded by like-minded people.
-Forget Emily’s whitewashed, stuck-up, depiction of the city seen on TV — the cast says that in their experience, the real Paris is diverse and very inclusive for people of color, particularly for Black women.
+Forget Emily’s whitewashed, stuck-up, depiction of the city seen on TV — the cast says that in their experience, the real Paris is diverse and very inclusive for people of colour, particularly for Black women.
 Surprisingly, that inclusivity also extends to the complicated reality of dating as a Black woman.
 For many Black women, dating is an emotionally fraught experience due to the “preferences” (read: social conditioning) that have statistically landed us at the bottom of desirability rankings.
-But while traveling and living abroad, many Black women like Toure and Margo are experiencing the romance that once evaded them because finally, they’re the hot commodities.
+But while travelling and living abroad, many Black women like Toure and Margo are experiencing the romance that once evaded them because finally, they’re the hot commodities.
 On the show, we see them successfully flirting and going on dates with men from various backgrounds, basking in the attention that was freely flowing their way.
 For Toure and Margo, Dating While Black & Abroad is a totally different ball game.